07.29.2003-08.22.2003 Huanuco, Peru to Abancay, Peru|

 |Departing from Huanuco was not easy.
 The city is blessed with a latitude/altitude combination that results in a near-perfect climate.
 It also boasts the cutest/friendliest Pan-American cyclist welcoming party I've encountered.
 And of course, from Huanuco I faced a steady climb from around 6,000 ft. to over 14,000 ft.
 Fortunately some well-rested legs compensated for time at sea level.
 I rode fairly comfortably over two days to the high point before dropping into the town of Cerro de Pasco.
 It claims the title of "Mining Capital of Peru"and its drab appearance would not leave you doubting.
 After Cerro I descended into the altiplano of Junin, a stretch of cold, featureless landscape that would accompany me for the next few days.
 It seemed hard to believe that on these windswept plains took place one of the decisive battles that led to the end of Spain's rule in South America.
 After a cold night in the town of Junin I visited the site of the battle and watched preparations for the upcoming anniversary celebrations.
 I descended off the altiplano and into La Oroya, the processing center for the minerals extracted from the nearby mines.
 La Oroya is the Gary, Indiana of years past, the kind of place that if you were driving past in your car you would shut the windows and then hold your breath through the nasty sections.
 But there are no windows on a bike and at 12,000 ft. you can hardly afford to stop breathing for any amount of time.
 I sought lodging as far away from the processing plants as possible.

 Two days of gradual descending through the Montara Valley brought me to Peru's inland commercial center, Huancayo.
 There I met up with my Swiss friends for our first rendevouz since Nicaragua.
 After a few days in Huancayo I left, leaving my Swiss friends to tend to some health issues.
 An up, then down day followed, taking me to the little town of Izcuchaca.
 I lodged next to the town's "spa" and enjoyed my hottest shower in ages.
 A full day of hard riding later and I had arrived in the colonial town of Huancavelica, nestled in a valley amongst rocky mountains.
 I spent a rest day there, recovering from the ride in and resting up for the ride out.
 It was a good choice as a cold rain fell through most of the day.
 As I rode out of town the next day I saw a disturbing sight--fresh snow at elevations much lower than those that I'd be reaching throughout the course of the day's climbing.
-Soon I had ascended to the highest continuous road in the world, a section of road that rarely drops below 13,000 ft. for nearly a hundred miles.
+Soon I had ascended to a stretch of road that rarely drops below 13,000 ft. for nearly a hundred miles.
 The sky was grey and I knew precipitation was inevitable.
 Fortunately it came in the form of snow(rain at termperatures just above freezing would have been truly miserable), the first snow I'd encountered on the bike during the entire trip.
 The weather cleared as I covered the last few miles to Chanta Pass, at 15,900 ft. the highest elevation I'd ever attained.
 A short descent on the other side brought me into some of the finest roadside scenery of the trip, as pristine lakes dotted an unpopulated landscape of rocky mountains.
 Perfect camping territory but with temperatures plummeting I decided I'd best seek indoor accomodations.

 I struggled on through rolling terrain to the town of Santa Ines, arriving well after dark with the aid of a full moon rising.
 At 15,000 ft. and with no electricity it was a bitterly cold place.
 I counted no less than six blankets on my bed at the hostal.
 At the high elevation I knew I'd have difficulty breathing at night and the weight of six heavy blankets pressing down on my lungs could only worsen the situation.
 I opted for my down sleeping bag.
 The next morning I waited for the sun to rise before exiting my sleeping bag, my breath still clearly visible inside my room.
 The road returned to Lake Choclococha and I had a chance to appreciate the landscape that fatigue and darkness had prevented me from appreciating the night before.
 I rode sluggishly through the morning and soon realized another high pass would not be on the day's agenda.
 Again, a fine decision as the next morning I rode comfortably up the next high pass.
 The road passed through more spectacular scenery, weaving its way through high altitude pasture before cresting the summit at 15,500 ft.
 Another pass separated me from Ayacucho but I was feeling strong and so pushed on.
 Through the descent and the following ascent I was dogged by a storm which was always threatening at my shoulder.
 Just before finishing the climb and beginning my speedy descent into Ayacucho I looked back and said, "Sorry, Mr. Storm.
 You'll have to try and catch me another day."
 He thundered in response, as if to say, "Yes, I will."
 A fiesta interrupted my descent into Ayacucho.
 Part of the festivities included a sort of public bull fight.
 Unfortunately the "bull ring" included the highway.
 Someone suggested I hop in the fray and use my bike as protection.
 I said that at over 100 lbs. it wasn't the most easily-maneuvered object.
 I waited for the bull to tire and then rode through the gauntlet of cheering, drunken spectators.